quotient-im/Quaternion/README.md

   - `intrusive` (default) adds to that activation of Quaternion window (i.e. the application blinking in the task bar, or getting raised, or otherwise demands attention in an environment-specific way).
-- `UI/timeline_layout` - this allows to choose the timeline layout.
+- `timeline_layout` - this allows to choose the timeline layout.
 If this is set to "xchat", Quaternion will show the author to the left of each message, in a xchat/hexchat style (this was also the only available layout on Quaternion before 0.0.9.2).
 Any other value will select the "default" layout, with author labels above blocks of messages.
-- `UI/use_shuttle_dial` - Quaternion will use a shuttle dial instead of a classic scrollbar for the timeline's vertical scrolling control.
+- `use_shuttle_dial` - Quaternion will use a shuttle dial instead of a classic scrollbar for the timeline's vertical scrolling control.
 Shuttle dials usually control change velocity instead of value; in this case, moving the dial away from the neutral position increases the speed of